SaruboDev/Merlin/README.md

 - Stay totally local, so your private things won't be shared.
 - Chat with you and remember previous sessions thanks to the chat history.
 - Streamed responses.
--
+- Similarity Search from the query on the full chat history, along with the ChatMemoryBuffer for the last N tokens.

 ## Roadmap
 - Complete RAG and Knowledge Graph, they will activate "manually" (not for you) so they won't always research through your stuff each time you send a text.
-[80% completed]
+[80% completed [only misses actually including the RAG in the pipeline, meanwhile the KG it's still at 0%]
 - TTS + Vocal transcription [0% Completed]
 - Markdown editor (Obsidian Style) with Merlin inline, every once in a while, Merlin will check what you wrote and help you fix errors, or even suggest similar or strictly correlated topics you might find useful from your chat history and his RAG/KG!
 [0% Completed]
 - Plugin System for intent -> local action.
 You could write any script you'd like, for example, a script that will create folders and files for a new Python project, and you'll only have to say "Hey Merlin, can you create a new project in [folder] with git enabled, please?"
-[0% completed]
+[80% completed]
 - Multi-Chat system with cross-session RAG

 ## Stack